marujore/sen2cor-docker-old/2.5.5/README.md

 ## Sen2cor 2.5.5 Parameters
-Sen2cor parameters can be changed by modifing the /2.5/cfg/L2A_GIPP.xml file and mounting it.
+Sen2cor parameters can be changed by modifing the /2.5/cfg/L2A_GIPP.xml file and mounting it (-v /path/to/sen2cor/2.5/cfg:/root/sen2cor/2.5/cfg).
-If you wish to use sen2cor default parameters, don't mount the parameters folder (-v /path/to/sen2cor/2.5/cfg:/root/sen2cor/2.5/cfg).
+If you wish to use sen2cor default parameters, don't mount the parameters folder.

 More info regarding Sen2Cor can be found on its Configuration and User Manual (http://step.esa.int/thirdparties/sen2cor/2.5.5/docs/S2-PDGS-MPC-L2A-SRN-V2.5.5.pdf).